rafosorio/iks-workshop/_docs/how1/configure-cluster.md

 ---
-title: Editing your App
+title: Deploying and Configuring your Cluster
-permalink: /docs/edit-app-lab1/
+permalink: /docs/configure-cluster/
 ---

 <a name="top"/>